pdv/fugue/README.md

-# webcv
+# fugue

 ClojureScript music programming environment

 ## Overview

-Webcv is build on operators, which produce synthdefs.
+Fugue is build on operators, which produce synthdefs.
 Rather than directly calling the Web MIDI and Web Audio APIs, these synthdefs are loom graph representations of an audio/midi setup.
 ```
-(require '[webcv.audio :as a])
+(require '[fugue.audio :as a])
 (a/sin-osc 440)
 ```
 To build a synthdef, call `synthdef/make-synth` with a context (audio, midi, or both) and a synthdef.